Cooking Conversion Table

 But that is where any similarity ends.
 Our gallons, cups, stones and even pints are all different.

-You have your own American Gallon and we have the Imperial Gallon, just like you have your own American pint (which is of course smaller 🙂 ).
+Americans have their own American Gallon and we have the Imperial Gallon, just like Americans have their own American pint (which is of course smaller 😜 ).

 But it is interesting to see that both in the UK and US there are two cups in a pint, even though the measures are different.